shabeer-syed/ACEs/index.md

 ## Implementation of indicators
-Using the complete set of ACEs in linked maternal child data requires some knolwedge of data management using R, Python, Stata or similiar software.
-Whilst most indicators are ready for use after smiply merging them with your dataset, other indicators requires implementing rule-based algorithms.
+Implementing the complete set of ACEs in linked maternal child data requires some knowledge of data management using R, Python, Stata or similar software.
+Whilst most indicators are ready for use after merging them with your dataset, other indicators requires implementing rule-based algorithms.

 ### Brief outline of suggested implementation
 //1.
 Merge each domain specific code list or the complete code list of ACEs with your data file containing the target population: